Learn all about potted eucalyptus plant care, including how to help your eucalyptus plant thrive indoors.

 As your plant begins to grow, you can repot it every few years—also in the spring—with fresh potting soil.
 It’s a good idea to give the plant a few extra inches of growing room by sizing the pot up a bit.

 Only go about an inch or two—a pot that is too big will have too much excess soil and retain too much water.
-My plant was pretty small, so I started it in a 6-inch pot.
-Here’s to hoping I need to size up soon!
+If you’re growing your plant as an annual, you may even find that you need to repot it in the summer if it’s growing prolifically.

 So what’s the right kind of pot to plant your eucalyptus in?
-Well, do you want it to be a long-term thing, eventually growing large enough to either plant in the ground or place in a very large pot somewhere?
+Well, do you want it to be a long-term thing, eventually growing in a larger pot?
 If so, let’s talk about air pots.

 What are air pots?

 Air pots help to prevent this major root circling and binding.
 Remember, the roots grow quickly—they will take over and continue in that pattern.
-Even after you transplant the eucalyptus plant into a larger pot or even the ground.
-They will continue growing in that “pot bound” pattern, which isn’t good for the plant’s new growth.
+Even after you transplant the eucalyptus plant into a larger pot.
+This isn’t good for the plant’s new growth.

 How to cut and preserve eucalyptus

 If you just want to dry and preserve the leaves, you can do so by gently removing them from the stems and pressing them between two paper towels.
-(Check out some tips on drying greens in this post I did about crafting with greenery and resin.)
-The mature leaves should become thick and leathery, while the smaller leaves will crinkle a bit and become wrinkled.
+(Check out some tips on drying greens in this article I did about crafting with greenery and resin.)